U.S. House panel probes extent of fraud in federal COVID-19 relief programs - NewsBreak

 The Select Committee on the Coronavirus Crisis during the 117th Congress held hearings on the federal response to pandemic relief fraud , including in small business loan programs .

-The post U.S. House panel probes extent of fraud in federal COVID-19 relief programs appeared first on Iowa Capital Dispatch .
+The post U.S. House panel probes extent of fraud in federal COVID-19 relief programs appeared first on Indiana Capital Chronicle .